microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 ## Usage

-To use the Azure Functions plugin in your Maven Java app, add the following snippet to your `pom.xml` file:
+To use the Maven Plugin for Azure Functions in your Maven Java app, add the following snippet to your `pom.xml` file:

    ```xml
    <project>